akshaysin/akshaysin.github.io-src/content/datanalytics/2018_08_24_fourier_transform.md

 ### Credits

-* Special thanks to [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) at youtube.
-They have the best video tutorials for some of the most complicated topics.
+* Special thanks to Grant Sanderson at [3Blue1Brown at youtube](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
+He has the best video tutorials for some of the most complicated topics in mathematics.
+Highly recommended.
 * Also a great thanks to [Eugene Khutoryansky](https://www.youtube.com/channel/UCJ0yBou72Lz9fqeMXh9mkog) for his excellent video on Fourier Transform.

 As always, happy coding !!